Stephanehk/CS329H-Final-Project-Submission/README.md

 ```

 *Note: To elicit weights for the **Non-Deliberative-Reward-Design baseline**, change the last boolean argument in the commands above from `false` to `true`.*
+*Note: You can jump straight to running the evaluation scripts if you wish to avoid inputting your API key to generate a reward function; we have already run these scripts so the weights for the reward functions are in active_learning_res*

 ## 3. Evaluation